2012 Music Reviews

 The Shins, Port of Morrow (2012) C

 It's been close to a decade since the release of their highly praised "Chutes Too Narrow," and they're still basically doing the same thing, on both knees praying to college radio to play them.
-They try so very hard to be accomodating and pop-friendly and layer their sticky sweetness over the bread pudding they're spoon-feeding you.
+They try so very hard to be accommodating and pop-friendly and layer their sticky sweetness over the bread pudding they're spoon-feeding you.

 Sigur Rós, Valtari (2012) C+

 ...
 And suddenly they're back with that iciness that made them so famous in the first place.
-Trouble is, of course, that they've become a little one-note in their time, and the tracks are barely distinctive from each other: an hour of creakiness.
+Trouble is, of course, that they've become a little one-note in their time, and the tracks are barely recognizable from each other: an hour of creakiness.

 Sleigh Bells, Reign of Terror (2012) C

 Their first album was decent but I wasn't super impressed with it: there's a lovely woman singing over over-amplified guitars and pounding drums.
 It was a production trick, and it worked to some degree.
-This is more of the same, with the drums smashing and the guitars squeeling and, on certain tracks, there sounds like there's a stadium full of people cheering them on.
+This is more of the same, with the drums smashing and the guitars squealing and, on certain tracks, there sounds like there's a stadium full of people cheering them on.
 They're like a faux-artsy hair band from the eighties.
 Like Whitesnake.
 With a degree from SUNY Purchase.

-Spiritualized, Sweet Heart Sweet Light (2012) B
+Spiritualized, Sweet Heart Sweet Light (2012) B+

 This latest release from Mr. Pierce, who had yet another ailment when recording this record (liver disease? dear Lord!), is both sonically inspired and lyrically drab, yet comes across as being a success by the time he ends up on the oddly sweet "So Long You Pretty Thing" and all but cajoles his audience to sing along with him ("God save your little soul").
 It isn't his strongest album, but all those drugs and all that sickness can get the better of you after a while - he's now taking medicine to get better to make music for you to feel better to hear.